Why Join a Clinical Trial?

 You are looking for access to high-quality care.

-Some people join clinical trials to have access to doctors and medical care that might not otherwise be available to them.
-A clinical trial study treatment for a specific disease or condition will often be run by specialists who are experts in that field.
-Clinical trials also follow strict research protocols.
-These protocols, which must be approved before a trial can begin, are designed to prioritize patient safety, avoid unnecessary risk, and ensure patients receive the medical care they need.
+Some people join clinical trials to have access to doctors and medical care they might not have otherwise.
+Clinical trials for a specific disease or condition are often run by specialists who are experts in that field.
+Clinical trials also follow strict research protocols that must be approved before the clinical trial starts.
+These protocols prioritize participant safety, avoid unnecessary risk, and ensure participants get the medical care they need.

 You are looking for access to potential new treatments.

-The goal of many clinical trials is to learn whether an experimental therapy offers advantages over currently available treatments.
+The goal of many clinical trials is to learn whether an investigational treatment offers advantages over currently available treatments.
 These advantages may include greater improvements in managing symptoms, fewer side effects, or a more convenient treatment.
-While there is no guarantee that participation in a clinical trial will improve outcomes for a participant, many people consider joining a trial because they are looking for an experimental treatment option that they cannot find anywhere else.
+While there is no guarantee that joining a clinical trial will improve your outcomes, many people join a clinical trial because they are looking for an investigational treatment option that they cannot find anywhere else.

 You are looking for a chance to learn more about your health.

 In the 2019 CISCRP survey, almost one-third (29%) of clinical trial participants said they joined a trial to learn about their treatment and improve their health.
-Trial participants have the opportunity to learn more about their diagnosis and their treatment options.
-Some trials offer participants education about lifestyle changes they can make that might help manage their symptoms.
+Clinical trial participants can learn more about their diagnosis and their treatment options.
+Some clinical trials also offer education and lifestyle changes that might help manage symptoms.

 Financial reasons.

-Some clinical trials cover costs of trial participation, including the costs of medical care, hospital stays, and travel to the trial site.
-Healthy volunteers might be paid to participate in clinical trials that are testing the safety of an experimental treatment for the first time.
+Many sponsors cover costs of participation, including medical care, hospital stays, and travel to the trial site.
+Healthy volunteers might be paid to take part in clinical trials that are testing the safety of an investigational treatment for the first time.

 People also ask: